PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 > The initial motivation for RR was to use an obviously wrong model, but I came to realize that this would risk establishing a bad example.
 I have replaced it by a trait-based k-NN.
-The reason neural networks were not used is that they demand a lot of tweaking, and take longer to train; SVMs were not used because they do not behave much differently from the other models used here (especially BRTs) for a much higher computational cost.
+The reason neural networks were not used is that they demand a lot of tweaking, and take longer to train; SVMs were not used because, following pilot experiments, they do not behave much differently from the other models used here (especially BRTs) for a much higher computational cost.
 The heuristics implemented in `MLJ.jl` give about 60 different machines compatible with this prediction problem, and as I now clarify in the paragraph on algorithm selection, the point of the manuscript is not to find the best algorithm -- this is a problem-specific question, and particularly one that requires empirical data.
+I have added a reference to Pichler et al. in the introduction.

 L191: Earlier on you focus on classifiers but here I get the impression that you used random forest regression, and not a classifier.
 If using a regressor